Mine77/eth-storage-analyze/README.md

     "IPC_ADDRESS": "/Users/User/Library/Ethereum/geth.ipc",
     "RPC_ADDRESS": "http://0.0.0.0:8545/", // you can choose to use RPC or IPC to connect to a node "DB_ADDRESS": "/Users/User/Library/Ethereum/geth/chaindata",

+    "STATE_ROOT_OUTPUT_ADDRESS": "./data/StateRootList.json", // the address that scan_stateroot.js output to
+    "STATE_ROOT_INPUT_ADDRESS": "./data/StateRootList.json", // the address that index.js
+    "ACCOUNT_ADDRESS_LIST": "./data/accounts.json", // the address that index.js
+    "RESULT_ADDRESS" : "./data.result.csv" // the address that the result output to

     "BLOCK_STEP": 28800  // (60*60*24)/15 * 5 = 5days, i.e. get a stateRoot every 5 days

-}
+    "CONNECT_WITH_RPC": false, // if scan_stateroot.js should connect to node via RPC (falst for IPC) }
 ```